-- Many panelists discussed a "good housekeeping seal" from a potential third party certifier. - Others advocated for publicly available technical documentation for API use to test and affirm technical security. - EHR Incentive Program Stage 3 states that providers are expected to provide patients with detailed instructions on how to authenticate their access, and leverage available applications to access their data through the API.
-[3] - Others wanted to be able to strictly vet/internally certify the apps that interacted with their systems. - 2015 Cert Rule states that applications should not be required to pre-register (or be approved in advance) with the provider or their Health IT Module developer before being allowed to access the API.
+- Many panelists commented on the need to verify that apps accessing APIs are reliable and secure. - Many panelists discussed a "good housekeeping seal" from a potential third party certifier. - Others advocated for publicly available technical documentation for API use to test and affirm technical security. - EHR Incentive Program Stage 3 states that providers are expected to provide patients with detailed instructions on how to authenticate their access, and leverage available applications to access their data through the API.[3]

+- Others wanted to be able to strictly vet/internally certify the apps that interacted with their systems. - 2015 Cert Rule states that applications should not be required to pre-register (or be approved in advance) with the provider or their Health IT Module developer before being allowed to access the API.
 [4] - Others wanted the apps to have open and transparent terms of use along with disclosures on what the apps did with data collected.